Examples of Scam Emails

 I hope this has helped you out – Please stay safe this Holiday season!

-Keep your friends and loved ones SAFE over the Internet!
-Please share or pass along this very important information (buttons at top of page).
+Help keep your friends and loved ones safe over the Internet by sharing or passing along this very important information.